Kimberly Gardner

-Kimberly M. Gardner (born Aug.
-2, 1975) is an American politician and attorney from the state of Missouri.
-She is the circuit attorney for the city of St. Louis, Missouri.
+Kimberly M. Gardner (born August 2, 1975) is an American politician and attorney from the state of Missouri.
+She was the circuit attorney for the city of St. Louis, Missouri.
 She previously served as a member of the Missouri House of Representatives.

-In February 2023, Missouri Attorney General Andrew Bailey asked Gardner to resign after a serial criminal who had violated house arrest 51 times caused a teenage girl to lose both of her legs.
-In July 2022, the suspect in question had been in court, ready to be tried as a suspect of an armed robbery that had happened in 2020, but Gardner's office was not ready for the trial, so Gardner's staff dismissed the charges and refiled them the same day.
-Several members of the Board of Aldermen also asked for Gardner to resign.
+In February 2023, Missouri Attorney General Andrew Bailey requested that Gardner resign after a serial criminal who had violated house arrest 51 times caused a teenage girl to lose both of her legs.
+In July 2022, the suspect in question had been in court, ready to be tried as a suspect of an armed robbery that had happened in 2020, but Gardner's office was not prepared for the trial, so Gardner's staff dismissed the charges and refiled them the same day.
+After the incident, several members of the Board of Aldermen also asked for Gardner to resign, and St. Louis Mayor Tishaura Jones stated that Gardner "needs to do some soul searching on whether or not she wants to continue with circuit attorney because she's lost the trust of the people".

+On May 4, 2023, Gardner officially resigned as Circuit Attorney of St. Louis.
+She announced her resignation would be effective June 1, but ended up stepping down early on May 16.

 Early life and education

 Gardner was born in 1975 and raised in St. Louis, Missouri.
 Her family runs a funeral home in North St. Louis, at which she also worked.
 She earned a Bachelor of Science degree in healthcare administration from Harris–Stowe State University in 1999.
 She then earned a Juris Doctor from the Saint Louis University School of Law in 2003 and a Master of Science in nursing from Saint Louis University in 2012.